-Members for the HSTF are appointed by the CAPCOG Executive Committee and are from Emergency Management of each County, Public Safety First Responders, Public Health & Medical Representation, and GDEM Regional Liaison Officer.
+Members for the HSTF are appointed by the CAPCOG Executive Committee and are from emergency management organizations of each county, public safety first responders and public health and medical representation.
 This diverse group has the knowledge and expertise to provide input needed to meet the requirements and stipulations for receiving and executing grant funds.

-Homeland Security funds from the Federal Government are received by the State of Texas Homeland Security Office, who then assigns the Governor's Division of Emergency Management (GDEM) to interface with the 24 Council of Governments (COGs) in making grant fund awards.
-The COGs, working with local governments determine what projects are needed to ready their Regions for any Weapons of Mass Destruction events and/or Homeland Security breeches.
+Homeland Security funds from the federal government are received by the State of Texas Homeland Security Office, who then assigns the Texas Homeland Security State Administration Agency (THSSAA) to interface with the 24 council of governments (COGs) in making grant fund awards.
+The COGs, working with local governments determine what projects are needed to ready their regions for any weapons of mass destruction events and/or homeland security breaches.
 After determining the projects, each local jurisdiction, with assistance from COG staff, formulates a list of equipment necessary for the jurisdiction to complete the project.
-That list is then submitted to the HSTF for their recommendation for approval by the CAPCOG Executive Committee prior to being submitted to GDEM.
+That list is then submitted to the HSTF for their recommendation for approval by the CAPCOG Executive Committee prior to being submitted to THSSAA.

 6800 Burleson Road, Building 310, Suite 165